This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Choosing Thread Color for Solid and Patterned Fabrics

-- Check color under different lighting conditions
+- Test color in different lighting conditions

 Using Contrasting or Complementary Colors